mquinnv/overspenders/README.md

 Helpful videos by The Mighty Jingles from EU server:
 [How not to suck, pt.
 1] (https://www.youtube.com/watch?v=HX0znHSeDMU) [How not to suck, pt.
-2] (https://www.youtube.com/watch?v=xKeNC2jAqvI) He also has all sorts of good tank reviews
+2] (https://www.youtube.com/watch?v=xKeNC2jAqvI)
 ---
 [Mod pack] (https://github.com/mquinnv/overspenders/raw/master/q-modpack.zip)